NodeMixaholic/OpenSlotTips/README.md

 * Only spend what you are willing to lose
 * 3-5 pulls per machine type
 	* Once per every machine
-	* 3 pulls if you have 20-50$, 5 pulls if you have 50$ or above
+	* 3 pulls if you have 20-50$, 5 pulls if you have 50$ or above (Assuming penny slots)
 	* Once you get the "taste", or small inital payout from that machine to entice people, you will want go to another machine as well.
 * 1 cent to 25 cent denominations recommended...
 * You don't have to bet max to get max payback on video slots